xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 ### Cleaning up

-At any time, you can remove all of the solution output files and ARKode temporal adaptivity diagnostics files with the command
+At any time, you can remove all of the solution output files and ARKODE temporal adaptivity diagnostics files with the command
 ```
 make pltclean